How to get a DUI expungement in California

 · Do You Qualify?

 The first thing you need to do to commence your expungement process is to check whether you qualify for an expungement.
 Fortunately, California gives an expungement option unlike other states (like Illinois) that only seal the arrest records.
 DUI expungement in California is available for anyone convicted of either a California felony or misdemeanor.
-Other eligible requirements include:
+Other eligibility requirements include:

 1. Completing all other terms of your sentence, including any probationary sentence